My Work

 I integrate the psychosocial, social, cultural, behavioural and public health content into research studies, policies, programmes, projects and plans, often from scratch using a multidisciplinary pallet of approaches.

-For National Governments, UN Agencies & Private Sector Clients, I can…
+For National Governments, UN and EU Agencies & Private Sector Clients, I can…

-* Insert the social, cultural, psychosocial and behavioural aspects into your studies, policies, programmes, projects and plans by designing the scientific theoretical underpinnings, and create social, cultural, psychosocial and behavioural conceptual models, data collection and analyses methods, and study designs for formative, concurrent and summative studies;
+* Insert the social, cultural, psychosocial and behavioural aspects into your studies, policies, programmes, projects, plans and designs by designing the scientific theoretical underpinnings, and creating social, cultural, psychosocial and behavioural conceptual models, data collection and analyses strategies and methods, and study designs for formative, concurrent and summative studies;

 * design behaviour change models, behaviour change intervention componts or full intervention designs, and behavioural change communication strategies;